 Asphalt Shingle Weight and Tonnage Planning

-The three-tab shingle averages about 250 pounds a square, architectural laminate closer to 400; a 25-square tear-off lands between three and five tons before underlayment.
-How does that route onto the hooklift truck without breaking the weight limit?
-Roofers cap loads in a 10-yard dumpster instead of a larger can, so one pickup stays legal and clean.
+The three-tab shingle averages about 250 pounds per square; architectural laminate runs closer to 400.
+A standard 25-square tear-off lands between three and five tons before underlayment.
+How does that translate to a 10-yard?
+The hooklift truck keeps loads inside the weight limit on a single route; roofing dumpsters use lower side walls to cap the tonnage.

-When you mix shingle debris with framing or sheathing offcuts, we route the container to our general c&d debris service—keeping your job site compliant.
-Pure asphalt tear-offs stay on our standard, simplified service line for local residential projects.
+When you mix shingle debris with framing or sheathing offcuts, the contents become general C&D debris—meaning we must route that container to a construction service instead.
+Pure asphalt tear-offs stay on our standard, simplified roofing container line.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition